WHITE PAPER

 Protecting Capital Equipment with Effortless Debris Management

 Clogged strainers restrict flow and increase the risk of thermal events, downstream failures, and damage to costly capital equipment.
-Traditional strainers offer no visibility into debris buildup and often require manual cleaning, system isolation, and reactive maintenance, introducing downtime and human error.

 Boost Cooling System Reliability